Aitor Esteban

-Aitor Esteban Bravo (born 21 June 1962) is a Spanish jurist and politician who serves as Member of the Congress of Deputies since 2004.
-He is a member of the Basque Nationalist Party and serves as the party's Spokesperson in the Congress of Deputies since 2012.
+Aitor Esteban Bravo (born 21 June 1962) is a Spanish jurist and politician.
+He is the president of the Basque Nationalist Party since March 2025 and was from 2012 to 2025 the party's Spokesperson in the Congress of Deputies.

 Biography

 Esteban's mother is from the Province of Soria and his father is from the Province of Biscay.
 Esteban studied in the Corazón de María School of Bilbao and he studied baccalaureate in the Central High School of Bilbao.
 Later, he studied law in the University of Deusto.
 He supports the Basque independence but he also considers himself as very pragmatic.

 Esteban holds a PhD in Law from the University of Deusto and has been a professor at the same university of the subjects of Constitutional Law and the Institutional System of the Basque Country, Administrative Law and Indigenous History and Culture of North America and Mesoamerica.
 He is also an expert in Native American Culture and a scholar of the native legislation.

 He is married to Itxaso Atutxa, a high-ranking member of the Basque Nationalist Party.
 They have two children.